Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 # Pre-installation Steps

 - STEAM version of Starfield (No GamePass/Microsoft Support).
 DO NOT ASK FOR MY HELP WITH A PIRATED VERSION
-- Version 1.13.61 of Starfield ( Shattered Space Update ).
+- Version 1.13.61 ( Or whatever the one is called when the DLC came out lmao ) of Starfield ( Shattered Space Update ).
 PLEASE TURN OFF AUTOMATIC UPDATES for your sake and do NOT ever update until a newer version of Starfield NASAPUNK releases.
 - Microsoft Visual C++ Redistributable 14.40.33810.0 (Most PC’s have this but please make sure)
 - Fresh Save (even V4 users) (NG+ does NOT count)
 - Language set to English otherwise none of the text replacement mods will work.
 Check for translations on NexusMods